 You get frequent muscle cramps

 You’re sound asleep and the cramp strikes.
 It’s an inching, creeping pain in your hamstring or calf that awakens you from a deep slumber.
 Sound familiar?
-Muscle cramps actually have more to do with calcium than potassium, so instead of a banana grab a glass of milk—or one of these other calcium-rich foods.
+Muscle cramps actually have more to do with calcium than potassium, so instead of reaching for a banana, grab a glass of milk instead.

 You’re lacking the sunshine vitamin